Make Room For Christ, by Repentance

 He was the Son of God, having come to take away the sins of the world.

-And the message to all His disciples was:
+And when He had done this by the sacrifice of Himself, and HIs resurrection……the message to all His disciples was:

 Matthew 28:19-20 “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: